cerratom/Case-Study-Liquidity-Ratios/README.md

 # Case Study: Using a custom python module to evaluate Apple Inc. liquidity ratio for the last 10 years.

-In the following exercise, we will use a custom python module to measure Apple's ability to pay its short term obligations.
+In the following exercise, we will use a custom python module to measure Apple Inc.'s ability to pay its short term obligations.
 The objectives of this mini-project are:

 - To apply the custom python module create in the previous article to real-world data.
 - To practice data manipulation with Python using the panda's library.